 COMMENTS:

 Students in this program continue to do well with the structural and organizational aspects of presenting.
 Delivery quality varied much more widely from student to student, which reflects different levels of experience as well as language challenges.
 Quality of slides also varied widely from class to class and from student to student.
 Instructors should do more to encourage students to break from the mold and not simply try to recreate the classroom examples.
 This often leads to slides with too much data in fonts that are too small to easily read.

+I included assignments where the students watch professionally produced presentations from CME Group ,organized as short tutorials.
+The students have to watch the presentation and answer several questions related to the contents of the presentation.

 REMEDIAL ACTIONS: